arsalan5shaik/maze-solver/devlog.md

 - Get a cell at specific row/column coordinates
 - Calculate the maze dimensions
 - This will be foundation for validation and pathfinding

+## 2025-12-07 4:45

+### Plan for This Session
+Build the maze validation to ensure:
+- All rows have the same length (rectangular maze)
+- All cells contain valid values (f, w, s, or e)